mmarod/puppet-nagios/README.md

 #### `nagios::target::target_host`

-The IP or DNS of the Nagios monitor
+The hostname, fqdn, or ip address of the Nagios monitor.
+This needs to be exactly the same as the value of monitor_host on the monitor for ssh key exchanging to work.

 #### `nagios::target::target_path`